 Bringing home a Pit bull puppy will prove to be a delight as they are bright and intelligent canines.
 But, before you bring one home, make sure you know how to potty train a Pit bull puppy.
 Learn all the details that will help you avoid potty accidents in your house by going through the following pet training article.

-Pit bulls, for reasons unknown, have managed to create an aggressive, ill-tempered image for themselves.
+Pit bulls are not aggressive or genetically ill-tempered.
 The truth is actually quite the opposite.
-Pit bulls are actually well-mannered dogs, extremely lovable and great around kids.
-Train them well and you will have an intelligent and understanding companion at your side.
-It is important to socialize your Pit bull from the beginning.
-This will help make them friendly and less aggressive towards strangers, passing cars and other pets.
-Correct training will make all the difference in building the positive and good temperament of a Pit bull or for that matter any dog.
+Pit bulls are actually well-mannered dogs and extremely lovable.
+Train them with positive reinforcement methods only and do-no-harm.
+It is important to socialize your Pitbull.
+This will help make them friendly and less weary towards strangers, passing cars and other pets.
+Correct training will make all the difference in supporting the loyal and sweet temperament of a Pitbull or for that matter any dog.

 How to Potty Train a Pit bull Puppy

 Now, remember a puppy has a small bladder, therefore, its holding capacity is less.
 It will need to empty its bladder every couple of hours in the day.
 Thus, you need to schedule frequent potty breaks during the day.
-After you take him for potty, wait for sometime for the pup to carry on with its business.
+After you take him for potty, wait for some time for the pup to carry on with its business.
 Wait for about 15 to 20 minutes.
 If he goes pee-pee or poo-poo, praise him widely.
-Give the pup a treat and make him understand that you are very happy about its behavior.
+Give the pup a treat and verbally praise with a “YES!” and even some play!
+Let them know you are very happy about their behavior and pay them!
 This will help in positive reinforcement of your training.
 Bring it home and make sure you confine the pup to a limited area within the house.
 This area should be near the kitchen, living room or a place that receives maximum house traffic.
 You do not want the pup to feel isolated or lonely at any time.
 This will help avoid accidents around the house as dogs avoid soiling their sleeping area.

-Half an hour before you feed your Pit bull puppy, take him/her for potty.
+Half an hour before you feed your Pitbull puppy, take him/her for potty.
 Feed him his meal and take him back to potty after half an hour.
-A short play time of about half an hour should be followed by a potty break.
+Short playtime of about half an hour should be followed by a potty break.
 Place him in his crate afterward and allow him to rest for some time.
 After about half an hour, bring him out of the crate and take him back for a potty break.
-You see, after every half an hour you need to take your Pit bull puppy for potty.
+You see, after every half an hour you need to take your Pitbull puppy for potty.
 This will help teach him that potty means going outside.
 Also, puppies cannot control their bladder for too long, so this will help avoid accidents within the house.

 The minute you wake him up in the morning take him to do potty.
 Make sure you take him for potty exactly half an hour before a meal.
 Then, take him back after half an hour of eating a meal.
 Take the Pit bull pup potty after playtime and before he goes to sleep.
 In some cases, you may have to take him every half an hour at night for some weeks.
 Yes, this is a tedious job, but will help teach your pup not to pee or poop in the house.
 If you observe the usual signs of potty in the pup, immediately take him to his designated spot to pee.
 If you catch a pup trying to go potty within the house, make a loud noise and take him outdoors.
 If you catch him after an accident, do not scold, punish or scream at the dog.
 He won’t understand what’s going on and will just influence the dog negatively.
 Every time your pup goes potty in the right place, praise him and give him a treat.
 You will soon find that this will become a habit for the pup.
 Then gradually stop giving him treats.
 Finally, he will start going out on his own.